gregmoille/ScientificGraphicDesign/README.md

 ## [Blender boiler-plate files and assets](./BlenderBoilerPlates)

-# Making slides
+# Making Slides

-Here are some tips for the making of a slide-deck, where you can do it with Beamer (a LaTeX version of powerpoint) or how to make the set your Adobe Illustrator figure for easy transition in a slide deck
+Here are some tips for creating a slide deck, where you can use Beamer (a LaTeX version of PowerPoint) or how to set your Adobe Illustrator figure for easy transition in a slide deck.

 ## [Making life easier for slide deck figures](./SlideDeckFigures/)